 Orders can also be privately made in respect to child support or maintenance.

-Fact 5 about divorce: How much does it cost?
+Fact 5: How much does it cost?

 As at 2020, the court fee to file an “Application for Divorce” is $910.
 This is the amount which goes straight to the court.